 Requesting Copies of your GED transcripts or diploma

-Visit GED.com and elect "Request Transcript" at the top of web page OR call 888-906-4031 for more information.
+Visit GED.com and select “Request Transcript” at the top of the webpage OR call 888-906-4031 for more information.

-College Level Examination Program (CLEP): Testing resumes June 1 by appointment only
+College Level Examination Program (CLEP): By appointment only

-Register at Pearson VUE or call 1-877-404-3926 or contact specific certification company or agency.
-Familiarize yourself with the look, feel and navigation of a Pearson VUE computer-based test.
+Register at Pearson VUE or call 1-877-404-3926 or contact a specific certification company or agency.
+Familiarize yourself with the look, feel, and navigation of a Pearson VUE computer-based test.
 View demo.